vitaut/vitaut.net/_posts/2020-08-04-optimal-file-buffer-size.md

 Based on this findings the default file buffer size in {fmt} has been increased to `max(BUFSIZ, 32768)` which gives 3.5x improvement on macOS and ~7% improvement on Linux on the above benchmark.
-As mentioned earlier, it's possible to pass a different size when opening a file which, unlike stdio, avoids reallocation.
+As mentioned earlier, it's possible to pass a different size when opening a file which, unlike a similar stdio API, avoids reallocation.

 ## Summary